Sarthakkul2311/English-Hinglish/hinglish all in hindi/Readme.md

 ## Note:- This code translates given English statements into hinglish statements with all the words in hindi.

 ### Algorithm used:-
+This code uses Google Translate API for translation.
+The algorithm used for translation within the Google Translate API is a neural machine translation (NMT) algorithm.
+Neural machine translation is a type of machine translation that relies on artificial neural networks to learn and generate translations.
+It has become the dominant approach for machine translation in recent years because it can capture complex linguistic patterns and produce more accurate translations compared to older statistical machine translation methods.

 ### 1) Install Python:
 If you don't have Python installed on your local system, download and install it from the official Python website: https://www.python.org/downloads/